 Demand planning isn’t easy.
 It’s frustrating and it takes time.
-That said, if you’ve used demand planning & forecasting software in the past, then you know it doesn’t have to be so.
+That said, if you’ve used & forecasting software in the past, then you know it doesn’t have to be so.
 For the process to be effective, businesses should first address their process inefficiencies and errors, identify opportunities for continuous improvement, drive discipline within teams, and invest carefully in a full digital transformation that can handle high demand volatility.

 Let’s explore how to get past the plateaus with digital transformation.